40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 As a result this is very scalable architecture which fits the needs of large Enterprise customers requiring high performance.

-In this architecture you can configure an Virtual WAN Hub router to peer with Fortigates in your Cloud Security Services Hub & SDWAN/VPN Services Hub  using BGP Peering described [here](https://learn.microsoft.com/en-us/azure/virtual-wan/create-bgp-peering-hub-portal)
+In this architecture you can configure an Virtual WAN Hub router to peer with FortiGates in your Cloud Security Services Hub & SDWAN/VPN Services Hub  using BGP Peering described [here](https://learn.microsoft.com/en-us/azure/virtual-wan/create-bgp-peering-hub-portal)

 ### FortiGate connectivity to the VPN Gateway inside of Virtual WAN Hub